-c) 10% ADA Paratransit Service Set-Aside: The FAST Act caps the share of each urbanized area's Section 5307 apportionment that can be programmed for ADA paratransit service operating costs at 10%.
+c) 10% ADA Paratransit Service Set-Aside: The FAST Act and the BIL cap the share of each urbanized area's Section 5307 apportionment that can be programmed for ADA paratransit service operating costs at 10%.
 An amount equal to 10% of each participating urbanized area's FTA Section 5307 apportionment will be set-aside to assist operators in defraying ADA paratransit operating expenses.
 The purpose of this set-aside is to ensure that in any one year, a transit operator can use these funds to provide ADA service levels necessary to maintain compliance with the federal law, without impacting existing levels of fixed route service.
-ADA setaside programmed to small UZA operators will not impact eligible programming amounts in large UZAs.
+ADA set-aside programmed to small UZA operators will not impact eligible programming amounts in large UZAs.